-After testing various activewear brands, Nike’s gym clothes came out on top as the most consistent across the board for quality, fit and technical design features.
+After testing various activewear brands, Nike workout clothes came out on top as the most consistent across the board for quality, fit and technical design features.

 More expensive than some on the market

-We rounded up a shortlist of the brands we think have the best workout clothes, including ASOS, Nike, H&M, Sweaty Betty, M&S and Boux Avenue.
-But, while each has their own unique offerings, there was one brand that just clinched the top spot...Nike.
+We rounded up a shortlist of the brands we think have the best workout clothes, but while each has its own unique offerings, there was one brand that just clinched the top spot...Nike.

-If you’re an avid gym-goer, it’s likely you’ll already have some Nike apparel in your wardrobe, whether it’s a trusty sports bra, some classic black leggings or even some of the brand’s many gym trainers.
-Nike is a brand trusted by athletes, as the garments not only make working out feel nice but they also make it easier as well—with their functional elements.
+If you’re an avid gym-goer, it’s likely you’ll already have some Nike apparel in your wardrobe, whether it’s a trusty sports bra, some classic black leggings, or even some of the brand’s many gym trainers.
+Nike is a brand trusted by athletes, as the garments not only make working out feel nice but they also make it easier as well—thanks to the functional elements.
 So much so, it’s endorsed by sporting professionals such as Serena Williams, Simone Biles and Mo Farah.